quicwg/multipath/draft-ietf-quic-multipath.md

 Respectively, all new frames defined in this extension are only used in 1-RTT packets.
 As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication, remain unchanged.
-As such also the respective security considerations in {{QUIC-TLS}} apply unaltered.
+As such, the respective security considerations in {{QUIC-TLS}} apply unaltered.
 However, note that the limits as discussed on Appendix B of {{QUIC-TLS}}
 apply to the total number of packets sent on all paths.

 This specification changes the AEAD calculation by using the path identifier as part of